 There have been many technological advances in broadacre farming over the last decade.
 Reduced tillage systems have been a key part of this change, however the adoption of these changes for many farmers has not been altogether smooth.
 The South Australian No-Till Farmers Association (SANTFA) is a non-profit farmer driven organisation that is led by a committee of volunteers.
-SANTFA has, over its seven years of growth, successfully promoted the benefits of no-till farming systems and conservation farming in general and now has over 1000 financial members across South Australia.
+SANTFA has, over its seventeen years of growth, successfully promoted the benefits of no-till farming systems and conservation farming in general and now has almost 500 financial members across South Australia.

 At recent strategic planning meetings, SANTFA has identified a shift from influencing research conducted by others to conducting and coordinating independent research as a core function.
 The preferred option to achieve this shift is to outsource research to other contractors, some of whom may be Farming Systems Groups.
 This will enable SANTFA to grow its research portfolio, retain its independence and increase its control as the principal contracting body